 File Compatibility with Popular OS X File Types

-Like all online fax services we can find, file compatibility with Mac is adequate to function, however could be improved.
-Users who are not using Microsoft Office or Open Office will likely need to convert their file formats to PDF, TIF/TIFF, or RTF in order to fax.
+Like all online fax services we can find, file compatibility with Mac is adequate to function, however, could be improved.
+Users who are not using Microsoft Office or Open Office will likely need to convert their file formats to PDF, TIF/TIFF, or RTF to fax.

 Users should note that there is no native support for the file formats that iWork suite deals with, such as .pages files.

 The best way for Mac users, specifically those who work with the iWork package, to work with Nextiva is to save files in a PDF or TIF/TIFF format, and then fax from that format just as they would normally.

 Alternatively, users can save their Pages files as RTF (Rich Text Format).

 Mac users who run Microsoft Office should have few problems, as the system supports file formats such as DOC/DOCX.

 Open Office users on Mac, however, will have to convert their file formats to RTF or DOC/DOCX.
 There is no support for Open Office file formats.